ossec/ossec-docs/docs/manual/installation/installation-package.rst

 pkg Installation
 ----------------

 Some of the BSD operating systems offer OSSEC packages you can use.
-Here you have FreeBSD as example.
+Here you have FreeBSD and OpenBSD as example.

 * **FreeBSD**